esponges/blog/ai-db-context-chat.md

 };
 ```

-Your chat bot could look something like this:
+That was it.
+Apologies for the long post but I wanted to make sure that I covered all the steps to make this work.

-And here's the source code of a working example in case you want to play with, check more details and -hopefully- improve it!
+Here's the [source code] (https://github.com/esponges/gpt-langchain-upload-doc-chatbot) of a working example in case you want to play with, check more details and -hopefully- improve it!

-Conclusion
+## Conclusion

 In this tutorial, we have shown you how to build a contextual chatbot using LangChain, PostgreSQL, and Drizzle.
 We started by creating a simple chatbot that could answer questions about documents.
 Then, we showed you how to use LangChain to interact with a language model, PostgreSQL to store documents, and Drizzle to query documents.